 Things we liked:

 - Professional steam wand

 - Removable drip tray is very small

 Don’t Buy The Solis Barista Perfetta Plus If…

 - You want more automation: One of the significant differences between the Solis Barista Perfetta Plus and its primary competition, the Breville Bambino Plus, is that the latter offers automatic milk frothing.
 If mastering a manual steam wand intimidates you, the Bambino Plus might be more to your liking (4).
 But you’ll sacrifice the pressure gauge and brew temperature control.

 - You want a professional-grade machine: Do you prefer a proper boiler’s temperature stability and steam pressure?
 Want longer-lasting all-metal build quality?
 Consider the Gaggia Classic Pro.
 This semi-automatic espresso machine takes more skill, but it’s the most affordable way to bring a commercial-quality machine home.

 - You want something cheaper: If you’re looking for the compact design and user-friendly features of the Solis espresso machine but with a more affordable price tag, you’re looking for the Delonghi Dedica.
-This coffee machine is significantly cheaper than the Perfetta, but it lacks some more premium functions.
+This coffee machine costs significantly less than the Perfetta, but it lacks some more premium functions.